The idea of planting Malotira – Μountain tea

 The seeds will bring to life young Malotiras plants

-We sow the seeds in fertile and light topsoil with a small mixture of local soil.
+We sow the seeds in fertile and light topsoil with a small mixture of the local soil.
 The sowing bed will be ready soon.
 Water as a source of life is necessary every day.
 The first warm days of autumn will help the Malotira seeds to grow quickly.
 Their first leaves will come out soon.
 We are happy!
 Plants should not grow too much on the sowing bed.
 They must be transplanted in a few days in special multi-position discs.
-There it takes some days for developing their root system, so that the small Malotira plants will be ready for installation on the land of Omalos plateau.
+There it takes some days for developing their root system so that the small Malotira plants will be ready for installation on the land of Omalos plateau.